 Dental implants, if they are to fail, they will either fail very early in the treatment often even before the prosthesis is placed or there may be slowly progressive bone loss around the implant, which can take years before presenting as a problem.

 On the other hand, when they work, they work so well that nothing beats them.
 Fortunately, up to 80% of Ankylos implants are working really well even after having been on the mouth for 20 years.

 Are you going to be the lucky one?
 We don’t know!
-Are your implants going to last your whole life?
+Are your dental implants in Darwin going to last your whole life?
 We don’t know because we don’t know how long you will live, we don’t know if you will live a strong healthy life forever or will die very sick with compromised immune system.
 So, there is no guarantee on how long the implant will last.

 Right now, given what we know about dentistry, dental implants seem to hold one of the highest success rates of all the dental therapies available.
 Those people who have benefitted from these therapies absolutely swear by them.
 There are also those that have suffered a lot by way of failures as they seek the ultimate solution to tooth replacement.

 Every patient will have a different experience of the procedure and some patients may be more anxious than others.
 Thanks to recent dental technology, the dental implant procedure is relatively painless and the anaesthetic is usually only limited to the gums around the implant site.

 If you are anxious about the dental implant procedure, we offer a range of pain management options for increased comfort, however most patients report very little discomfort and can use their implants the same day.
 The pain management options we offer include: